Ericson-WebDeveloper/CartApp/README.md

 git clone https://github.com/Ericson-WebDeveloper/ClickApp.git
 ```

-First open in your code edito and open terminal and type and run this command to install the dependencies
+First open this in your code editor and open terminal then type and run this command to install the dependencies

 ```
 npm install